Combining Deterministic Enhanced Conditions with Dual-Streaming Encoding for Diffusion-Based Speech Enhancement: Introduction

-To achieve more stable diffusion performance, we propose a Repair-Diffusion model for SE (RDM-SE) that explicitly incorporates deterministic repair into the encoder of diffusion model to address distortions caused by deterministic models.
-Different from GP-Unified \cite{10448429}, RDM-SE repairs deterministic information from only a subset of the encoder layers rather than all encoder layers and the shared bottleneck module.
+To more effectively utilize deterministic information as conditioning during diffusion, we propose a Deterministic-Diffusion Unified model for SE (D2U-SE), which explicitly incorporates the deterministic loss during the training of the diffusion model.
+The key difference from GP-Unified \cite{10448429} is that D2U-SE incorporates deterministic information from only a subset of the encoder layers rather than all encoder layers and the shared bottleneck module.
 Recent studies suggest that feature downsampling may hinder further improvement of deterministic SE performance \cite{8707065,9054266, 10214650}.
-Thus, we adopt different downsampling strategies across the encoder layers to better repair deterministic information and extract diffusion embeddings.
-In the shallow encoder layers, we perform downsampling only along the frequency axis to better repair the distorted deterministic information.
-After getting the repaired deterministic-diffusion embedding, the diffusion-specific layers perform downsampling along the time axis or the time-frequency axis to extract embeddings better suited for score estimation.
+Thus, we adopt different downsampling strategies across the encoder layers to better incorporate deterministic information and extract diffusion embeddings.
+In the shallow encoder layers, we perform downsampling only along the frequency axis to better extract deterministic information.
+After getting the deterministic-diffusion embedding, the diffusion-specific layers perform downsampling along the time axis or the time-frequency axis to extract embeddings better suited for score estimation.
+Fig.~\ref{fig:abstract-flowchart} shows the high-level flowchart of the D2U-SE.
 The choice between deterministic-only and deterministic-noisy conditions varies across deterministic models.
-We further enhance the RDM-SE with dual-streaming encoding to more effectively utilize both deterministic-only and deterministic-noisy conditions.
+We further enhance the D2U-SE with Dual-streaming encoding (D3U-SE) to more effectively utilize both deterministic-only and deterministic-noisy conditions.

-Besides, although fine-grained processing deterministic models, such as TF-GridNet \cite{10214650}, demonstrate strong enhancement performance on simulated data, diffusion models with fine-grained enhanced deterministic conditions show less stable performance on real speech compared to the coarse-grained enhancement deterministic models with a UNet structure, such as DCCRN \cite{hu20g_interspeech}.
+Although fine-grained processing deterministic models, such as TF-GridNet \cite{10214650}, demonstrate strong enhancement performance on simulated data, diffusion models with fine-grained enhanced deterministic conditions show less stable performance on real speech compared to the coarse-grained enhancement deterministic models with a UNet structure, such as DCCRN \cite{hu20g_interspeech}.
 Thus, we propose a granularity progressive deterministic model, called {CO}arse {F}isrt then {F}ine {E}nhanc{E}ment (COFFEE), that combines fine-grained processing with the UNet structure.
 It enhances the feature starting from the bottleneck embedding, progressing to the reconstructed feature, and finally to the time-frequency bin using fine-grained processing.

 In the following sections, we will introduce the preliminaries in Section~\ref{preliminaries}.
 We will explain the proposed method in Section~\ref{proposed_method}.
 The experimental settings and results are presented in Section~\ref{experimental}.
 The conclusion will be given in Section~\ref{conclusions}.